Rodrigossz/Microsoft-AI-Links/README.md

 # Microsoft's AI Links

 Useful Links for Artificial Intelligence, Data Science, IoT and Analytics within Microsoft Platform.
-If you are a FTE, ask me about the Microsoft internal links.
+If you are a Microsoft FTE, ask me about the internal version.

+## How to Learn More - Blogs

++ Data is the New Oil - https://datanewoil.tumblr.com/
++ AI For Developers, DBAs, or Data Scientits - https://techcommunity.microsoft.com/t5/AI-Customer-Engineering-Team/Learn-How-to-Create-End-to-End-Solutions-with-Microsoft-AI/ba-p/698422
++ AI for Business and Home Users - https://www.linkedin.com/pulse/ai-business-home-users-rodrigo-souza/

-## Old LearnAI links (now we are ACE = AI Customer Engineering)
+## AI Customer Engineering

 + Portal - http://aka.ms/LearnAI-portal
 + Public Trainings - http://aka.ms/LearnAI-trainings